 NewsKit Design System

-I'm lead designer on the NewsKit design system.
-Here’s what the team and I have worked on during the past year.
+I was lead designer on the NewsKit design system.
+Here’s what the team and I worked on during the past year.

 So, what’s NewsKit?